ComputationalCryoEM/ASPIRE-Python/README.md

 If you prefer not to use Anaconda, or want to manage environments yourself, you should be able to use `pip` with Python >= 3.6.
 Please see the full documentation for details.

-You may optionally install additional packages for GPU extension:
+You may optionally install additional packages for GPU extensions:

 ```
 # Additional GPU packages (requires CUDA)